15 things Angela Davis said in Auburn: Tubman, prisons, hope and more

 On whether incarcerated people should be given the right to vote: "My thoughts are that this should have happened a long time ago.
 As a matter of fact, had incarcerated or only previously incarcerated people been able to vote in the election that resulted in the presidency of George Bush — see, I'll say his name — the outcome of that election would have been different.
 And who would have been president?
 Our whole notion of punishment — this goes back to the Auburn system, the Philadelphia system — of depriving those who have committed certain offenses of certain rights and liberties allows us to understand why imprisonment as a mode of punishment is a peculiarly democratic form of punishment.
 Because if you did not have these rights in the first place, it would be impossible to think of punishment as depriving you of those rights.
 In all the research that I've done on prisons, I've come to the conclusion that prisons as a form of punishment are a direct consequence of capitalist democracy, and the impulse to change that form of punishment is an impulse to change the form of capitalist democracy, bourgeois democracy, democracy for the few, and really create the kind of socialist democracy that will benefit all people. ...
 And so many people who are currently incarcerated, and previously incarcerated, are so smart.
 The intelligence that has been locked up in these institutions is a collective intelligence that could help us to solve so many social problems.
 We're talking about people who have been locked up and decided to use that period to study, even in places where education is not provided, we see vast numbers of incarcerated people spending their lives behind bars learning and reading and thinking.
 It's one of the strange byproducts of the horrible system that there are those who realize the only way they're going to survive behind bars is by living the life of the intellect.
 As a consequence, those of us who are in the so-called free world can learn a great deal from people who are incarcerated.
 And that is only one of the arguments I would make for why people who are in prison, or have been, should be allowed to participate in our electoral process."

-On indigenous activism: "When I talked about the ways in which the Black struggle has stood in for struggles for freedom more broadly, I should have pointed out that in the Americas, Black people — people of African descent — never would have been able to initiate and continue these struggles for freedom without the participation of indigenous people all over the Americas.
+On intersectionality: "When I talked about the ways in which the Black struggle has stood in for struggles for freedom more broadly, I should have pointed out that in the Americas, Black people never would have been able to initiate and continue these struggles for freedom without the participation of indigenous people.
 We often act as if Black history is a discrete struggle, and this is one of the problems with our educational system and what we are taught.
-And feminism, I would say of course Black feminisms, native feminisms, but more broadly anti-racist and anti-capitalist feminisms are helping us to undo some of the damage that has been done to our capacity to engage in logical thinking."
+And feminisms — I would say of course Black feminisms, native feminisms, but more broadly anti-racist and anti-capitalist feminisms — are helping us to undo some of the damage that has been done to our capacity to engage in logical thinking.
+You know the term intersectionality, which always argued that you can't struggle for gender liberation without also struggling against racism.
+There's no way to pull them apart.
+The only way these issues get pulled apart is because our educational system doesn't encourage us to look at more than one thing at the same time.
+So we pull it apart in our minds, and then we forget that this was just an analytical exercise to try to understand, and we assume that this is the way reality is.
+Again, this is why it's wonderful to be alive at this moment, witnessing the recognition in public discourse of some of the ideas, of ways of thinking, of ethnologies that have been embraced for decades and decades."

+On the centering of whiteness: "We often end up inadvertently and unknowingly centering whiteness because of the fact that whiteness has been defined as the core of humanity.
+Sometimes there are those who say we shouldn't make these comments because they upset people, but this is how they need to learn how to think.
+The whole notion of democracy, not only in this country but all over the world, is utterly polluted by the assumption that white people represent the best of humanity.
+Kids may still be taught about the (great) chain of being, a hierarchical relationship moving from the human all the way down to insects and plans and so forth.
+And that notion represents the human as white.
+And all the human race instruments that we use, human race notions, there is the assumption that that human is white.
+I've always wondered, what if we decided to conceptualize that human as an indigenous person, the first people of this part of the world?
+What if we decided to conceptualize that human as a Black woman?
+What if we decided to conceptualize that human in terms of those who have spent their entire lives struggling for democracy and freedom as opposed to assuming that the typical human who is conceptualized philosophically, is going to be white, and is going to be a male, and is going to be a cis male, and is going to be an affluent male.
+So then we get down to the ways in which this democracy was developed on the basis of a small minority.
+And when I say the "white man," that's also a conceptualization, not defining a particular individual because there are white men who have always fought against this.
+We don't even learn how to think in schools so that when that person you were referring to (again alluding to DeSantis) talks about how young children start feeling guilty when they learn about racism and the struggle against racism, he's not even taking into consideration that they should also be learning about the white people who participated in these struggles.
+So I guess what I'm trying to say is that we need to abolish our educational system (laughing) — abolish in the positive way."

 Lake Life Editor David Wilcox can be reached at (315) 282-2245 or david.wilcox@lee.net.
 Follow him on Twitter @drwilcox.